denisenadal/portfolio-11ty/src/work/_archive/pm-call-experience/01-background/01-background.md

 We also conducted a usability test, tracking how long it took users to complete the task of looking up a customer and scheduling work at their home.
 We were shocked to find that it took an **average 17 clicks, and up to 30 clicks in some cases -** the fastest it could be done was in 11 clicks.

 It was clear that we needed to make this process simpler and faster; if we're expecting users to complete this task dozens of times a day, it needs to be a great experience.
-{{%/column%}}
+{% endcolumn %}
-{{<column class="col-sm-12 col-md-4 col-xl-5 mb-4">}}
+{%- column "col-sm-12 col-md-4 col-xl-5 mb-4" -%}
-    {{<workImage class="figure text-muted mb-4" src="/work/pm-call-experience/01-background/pm-dispatchboard-desktop.png" alt="screenshot of the dispatch board" caption="the home page of the desktop app was visually confusing.
-From this screen, a dispatcher or CSR would answer calls and schedule work">}}
+    {%- workimage "/work/pm-call-experience/01-background/pm-dispatchboard-desktop.png", "figure text-muted mb-4", "screenshot of the dispatch board", "the home page of the desktop app was visually confusing.
+From this screen, a dispatcher or CSR would answer calls and schedule work"  -%}
-    {{<workImage class="figure text-muted mb-4" src="/work/pm-call-experience/01-background/pm-contactproperty-dialog.png" alt="screenshot of how our app displays information about a person or house." caption="how our app displays information about a person or house.
-The information about a person or their home would be spread out across several different tabs, making it hard to get a clear picture.">}}
+    {%- workimage "/work/pm-call-experience/01-background/pm-contactproperty-dialog.png", "figure text-muted mb-4", "screenshot of how our app displays information about a person or house.", "how our app displays information about a person or house.
+The information about a person or their home would be spread out across several different tabs, making it hard to get a clear picture."  -%}
-{{</column>}}
+{%- endcolumn -%}
-{{</row>}}
+{%- endrow -%}